 |Dates||Aug 31–Sep 6, 2014|

-Maintain rugged trails near 11,000 feet in the spectacular Popo Agie Wilderness near the Continental Divide.
+Celebrate the 50th anniversary of the Wilderness Act by helping to maintain trails in the spectacular Popo Agie Wilderness near the Continental Divide in the Wind River Range.
 We'll also have opportunities to fish remote lakes, hike to walk-up peaks, and photograph vast vistas and beautiful fields of wildflowers framed by soaring spires of granite.

 This rugged wilderness is located just north of historic South Pass, the Gateway to the West for the famous Oregon Trail, where covered wagon ruts are still seen.
 Wildlife sightings might include eagles, deer, moose, elk, black bear, bighorn sheep, marmots, and pikas.
 Fishing is excellent in these remote rivers and lakes!
 (A Wyoming fishing license is required.)